Progress cannot stand on principle alone. It requires results.

 I Make My Own History…

-Bearing in mind that the ad was aired by an organization representing atheism, one might say that only those following in the footsteps of non-religious creeds can be truly liberated.
+Bearing in mind that the ad was aired by an organization representing atheism, one might say that only those following in the footsteps of non-religious creeds can be liberated.
 Religion is, after all, founded on conjecture and myth, not rational fact.

 Why?
 Because logic dictates that everyone needs something to believe in.